aDorofeev/symfony-sonata-admin/README.md

 $ make
 $ make install
 # A superadmin user is created with the fixtures with username `admin` and password `admin`
+# if an error occurs, try :
+$ php app/console doctrine:database:create
+# and again
+# make install

 And if you need it:
 $ php app/console server:run